📢 The New D2C Playbook: Insights from April 2026

 A messy and cluttered layout can also make it difficult for workers to find and access the needed products, leading to more time spent searching for items and potential delays in order fulfillment.
 To ensure an efficient and cost-effective warehouse operation, it’s important to make the most of the available space.

-Challenge 4: No Preparation for Seasonal Demands
+4: No Preparation for Seasonal Demands:

 Staying attuned to market trends and customer demand is crucial for business like fashion, beauty and personal care, FMCG, particularly when it comes to product inventory.
 Some products may only have increased demand during a specific season, while others may be hot sellers year-round.